 My father was recovering from shoulder replacement surgery.
 In about a week, I’d fly from Los Angeles to Fargo and help him recover for a few days in between my photo editing jobs.

-My wife was seven months pregnant, though, and I’d miss our second night of birthing class.
+My wife was seven months pregnant, though — and I’d miss our second session of birthing class.

 “I want to fly back to LA for a few hours and surprise her at class that night,” I told René.
 “Then hop on a redeye and make it back to Fargo.”

 “You have the American Express Business Platinum card, right?” he asked.

 “Nah,” I said.
 “I already have the personal Platinum.
 Why pay for another Platinum card?”